-There are over 120 tribes on the mainland, most of which migrated from other parts of Africa over the millennia, whilst on the coast, the Swahili people originated from an eclectic mix of traders – Arabic, Persian and Chinese among others – who arrived from as early as the 8th century.
+There are over 120 ethnic groups on the Tanzanian mainland, most of whom migrated from other parts of Africa over the millennia, whilst on the coast, the Swahili people originated from an eclectic mix of traders – Arabic, Persian and Chinese among others – who arrived from as early as the 8th century.

-Mkapa won a further term of office at the end of 2000 but there were vote rigging and intimidation allegations, particularly on Zanzibar.
-Again in the 2005 election, Zanzibar experienced tension and some violence when the CCM candidate was declared the winner, but results were disputed with claims that the candidate of the Civic United Front (CUF) won the majority of votes.
-Some CUF members were calling for Zanzibar’s complete independence and these incidents served to underscore what many perceive as a drive for autonomy amongst some islanders.
-However, negotiations in 2009 were hailed as a breakthrough, and elections in 2010 were peaceful following the approval of a power-sharing agreement between the CCM and CUF.
-Since then, Zanzibar has been administered by a unity government under President Ali Mohamed Shein.
+Mkapa won a further term of office in 2000 amid vote rigging and intimidation allegations, particularly on Zanzibar.
+Again in the 2005 election, Zanzibar experienced tension and some violence when the CCM candidate Jakaya Kikwete was declared the winner, a result disputed by the Civic United Front (CUF), which claimed they’d won the majority of votes.
+However, negotiations between the two parties in 2009 ushered in peaceful elections in 2010 following a power-sharing agreement.

 In 2015, John Magufuli became Tanzania’s new president and has been praised for his no-nonsense approach and zero tolerance towards corruption and frivolous government expenditure.